 The vision of the Institute of Molecular and Cell Biology (IMCB) is to be a premier cell and molecular biology institute which addresses the mechanistic basis of human diseases.
 Its mission is to conduct cutting-edge discovery research in disease pathways; to groom early career researchers to be future leaders in research and to collaborate with medical and industry communities for research impact.
 IMCB continues to play an important role in training and recruiting scientific talents and has contributed to the development of other research entities in Singapore’s R&D ecosystem.
 Its success in fostering a biomedical research culture in Singapore has catalysed Singapore’s transformation into an international hub for biomedical research, development and innovation.

 Our mission is to:

-IMCB’s Discovery research comprises 5 major programmes:
+IMCB’s research comprises of 4 pillars of scientific programmes:

 - conduct cutting-edge discovery research in disease pathways

 - groom early career researchers to be future leaders in their fields

 - collaborate with medical & industry communities for research impact

 IMCB’s technologies and platforms focus on Mouse Models of Diseases, Molecular Histopathology, Cellular Microscopy and Proteomics & Metabolomics.
 In addition, IMCB also hosts a semi-autonomous program; the Molecular Engineering Laboratory.
 Through these programmes, IMCB aims to be a scientific leader with peaks of global excellence.

 - Innovative Technologies